NazarElsayed/CHDR/docs/manual/roadmap.md

 | Iterative-Deepening Depth-First Search (IDDFS)           | Completed ✔️  |
 | Jump-Point Search (JPS)                                  | Completed ✔️️ |

 *Please note that the current implementation of Dijkstra's algorithm only supports undirected topologies.
-Support for directed topologies is planned.*
+Support for directed topologies is planned for a future release.*

 ## Maze Types